Troubleshoot Cloud Run issues

 When you use HTTP/1.1 on Cloud Run, client disconnect events are not propagated to the Cloud Run container.

-The solution is to use Websockets or HTTP/2.0, which do propagate client disconnects.
+To resolve this issue, use Websockets or HTTP/2.0, which propagate client disconnects.